-Access and Backhaul Account
+Access and Backhaul View

-The Access and Backhaul view is similar to the Enterprise view, with the exception it leverages a hierarchical tree to display device installations.
-In this view, customers are able to group their fixed wireless devices into networks, and display their point-to-multipoint devices in tower-based sectors.
-All navigations are performed using the tree.
+The Access and Backhaul view leverages a hierarchical tree to display device installations.
+In this view, customers can group their fixed wireless devices into Networks, and display their Point-to-Multipoint devices in Tower-based sectors.
+Navigation is performed using the tree.
+The device tree is segmented into two tabs: Network and Wi-Fi AP Groups.